Ipswich City Bulls

-Ipswich City Bulls Football Club, also known as The Bulls, was a grassroots football club in Ipswich, Brisbane, Queensland, Australia.
+Ipswich City Bulls Football Club, also known as The Bulls, was a grassroots football club in Ipswich, Queensland, Australia.
 Founded in 1975, the club merged with Western Pride FC in 2023 to form Ipswich FC.
 The men's team finished competition in Football Brisbane – Capital League.
 In addition to league competition, the club offered youth development pathways.
 "The Bulls" local rivals were Ipswich Knights and Western Spirit.

 History

 The club formed in early 1975 with five teams and 70 players, drawn from all parts of Ipswich City, although most of them come from Leichhardt and the Brassall area.

-The intention was to provide an avenue for people living in the north western side of Ipswich to compete in Football.
+The intention was to provide an avenue for people living in the north western side of Ipswich to compete in football.
 The Club headquartered at Sutton Park, entered the Brisbane Junior Football Association competition for the first time in 1975.
 The first three years saw an increase in player numbers to two ladies teams, 15 junior and one colts (senior division) team and about 200 players.